 Court Actions

-The child support agency or custodial party may file a court action against parents who fail to pay child support.
-Charges such as contempt of court or criminal nonsupport may be filed.
+A child support agency or custodial party may file a court action against parents who fail to pay child support.
+Contempt of court or criminal nonsupport charges may be filed.
 If convicted, the court may fine and/or jail parents for not paying support.

 Contempt of Court

-The child support agency or the parent who is owed support may file for a contempt hearing.
-If the court finds that the parent could have paid child support but did not, the court can find the parent who owes support in contempt of court.
-The court may order a jail sentence, but may also set purge conditions, which the payer can submit to avoid going to jail.
+A child support agency or parent who is owed support may file for a contempt hearing.
+If the court finds that a parent could have paid child support but did not, the court can find that parent in contempt of court.
+The court may order a jail sentence but may also set purge conditions, which the payer can submit to avoid going to jail.
 Purge conditions are usually an amount of money that can be paid towards the past-due child support amount.

 Criminal Nonsupport